Hemochromatosis Self-Assessment Tool

 - personality changes, mood swings; anger and depression

-Any Two Symptoms – Fasting Iron Saturation Test
+Any Two Symptoms – Serum Ferritin and Transferrin Saturation Tests

-If you have any two of the above symptoms and/or physical signs and they are not explained and/or have not been investigated by your doctor, you should ask for a FASTING iron saturation test.
-If this test result is abnormal your doctor should order a serum ferritin test.
+If you have any two of the above symptoms and/or physical signs and they are not explained and/or have not been investigated by your doctor, you should ask for a serum ferritin and a transferrin saturation test.
+Elevated levels may indicate hemochromatosis and warrant genetic testing.
+Discuss the results with your doctor.

 Three or More Symptoms